What is the Keto Diet - and Does it Work?

 In addition to weight loss, following the keto diet can also be beneficial for a number of health conditions.
 Diabetes and some forms of epilepsy are the most well-known, but researchers are finding that the keto diet may also help people with acne, polycystic ovary syndrome, cancer, neurological issues like Parkinson’s and Alzheimer’s, and, believe it or not, high blood pressure and heart disease!
 There is much still to be learned, but the idea is that something about breaking down fats is healthier than the process of breaking down carbohydrates.

-Weight loss and better health – the keto diet may sound like a win-win.
-And another great thing about it is that its known side effects aren’t particularly serious for most of us.
-But some people, including anyone who is pregnant, underweight, or suffering from hypoglycemia, shouldn’t undertake it.
+Weight loss and better health – the keto diet does sound like a win-win doesnt it.
+Another great thing about it is that its known side effects aren’t particularly serious.

 Of course, no diet is without its critics.
 One of the biggest issues some have with the keto diet is that its pro-fat rule can be easily abused.
 Sure, you can have lots of butter, but some butter fans may go overboard and find that they’re not quite burning as many calories as they’d expected.
 Others, like nutritionist Dr. Priyanka Wali, claim that they didn’t necessarily lose weight, so much as see their body redistribute it.

-But if the keto diet still sounds like a solid plan, there is an interesting way you might consider giving it a go.
-According to People Magazine, stars like Kourtney Kardashian go on the keto diet for a relatively short period at a time, to fire up their metabolism, before settling into a more reasonable, balanced eating plan.
-Not only does this seem healthier in the long run; it’s also more realistic, since most of us will miss carbs at some point and thus will probably fall off the keto wagon.
+According to People Magazine, stars like Kourtney Kardashian go on the keto diet for a relatively short period at a time, to fire up their metabolism, before settling into what might be considered a more reasonable, balanced eating plan.
+Not only does this seem healthier to some, it may also be more realistic, since most of us will miss carbs at some point and thus will probably fall off the keto wagon.
+There are a couple of good products out there that can be used to put you back into ketosis very quickly if you do fall off the wagon - and I'll talk about those in a future post.